ACCESS-NRI/ACCESS-MOPPy/docs/customising.rst

  If it doesn't you might have to define a new variable with the correct frequency, cell_methods and time _axis, see below.

 A similar message preceeds all the variables mapped from a different version from the selected (or default) one:
- > "# Variables definitions coming from different model version: Use with caution!"
+ `` "# Variables definitions coming from different model version: Use with caution!" ``

 New variable
 ------------
+If the variable you want to extract/calculate is not yet defined in a CMOR table you will need to:

+1) Add it to an existing/new CMOR table.
+2) Create a mapping for the variable that you can add directly to your mapping template and/or later load it to the database `mapping` table.
+ You can then optionally add this information to the central access database.

+3) Load (or reload in case of an existing table) the table to the `cmor` database table.
+4) Load your edited template to the database `mapping` table, so that it can be used.

+For both steps existing identical records will be ignored, once you added new records they can be used by the `varlist` and `template` tasks.

 New calculation
 ---------------